sf-wdi-31/schedule/week-6-training.md

  > Another great but non-free book is Practical Object Oriented Design (POODR) by Sandi Metz.
 For starting out Ruby, you could focus on chapters 1-3.

 1. Work through [Try Ruby](http://tryruby.org/levels/1/challenges/0), an interactive introduction to Ruby.
 The whole tutorial is very useful, but at least do levels 1-4.  _Note: despite what the site says, this will take longer than 15 minutes!
-Plan to spend an hour or two on this._
+Plan to spend an hour on this._

-1. Get as far as you can with the Ruby Koans listed below.
+1. Get as far as you can with the Ruby Koans listed below in 1-2 hours.
 See [ruby-koans.md](ruby-koans.md) for an explanation of Ruby Koans.

  - About Asserts - `about_asserts.rb`.
 This will help you understand how the tests are working, but it's a new concept.
 Remember, don't get stuck.
  - About True and False - `about_true_and_false.rb`